masterFoad/NanoSage/readme.md

 ## 6. Final Output

-- The pipeline outputs a **Markdown report** summarizing the relevant subqueries, local documents, and a thoroughly generated final text via RAG.
+Markdown report summarizing relevant subqueries, local docs, and a final advanced RAG-based discussion.
+The pipeline outputs a **Markdown report** summarizing the relevant subqueries, local documents, and a thoroughly generated final text via RAG.
 The path to this report is printed by `main.py`.

 ## Summary Flow Diagram